 three glass of Summer Moscato Sangria

-• 2 bottles Moscato Wine
+• Moscato Wine

-TIP: Fresh fruit is great but if something you want to use isn’t in season you can also use frozen fruit.
+Fresh fruit is great but if something you want to use isn’t in season you can also use frozen fruit.
 Just make sure it is unsweetened!

 I find using frozen peaches and frozen mangoes to be a real time-saver.
 Both are already peeled and cut so they are ready to go straight out of the bag.
 You don’t even have to defrost them just drop them into the moscato and they will help chill the drink!